jayapath1/Event-Management-System/docs/setup.md

 ## 6. Login and Use the Application

-Using the default credential to log in:
+Credential for the Managers:
 Username: 'ucp'
 Password: 'ucp123'

+Credentials for customers:
+Username: 'customer'
+Password: 'cust123'
-View the list of events, and click on any event for detailed information.

-Logout using the button in the header.
+Customers and Managers are both able to view the list of events, and click on any event for detailed information an logout using the button in the header.
+Whereas managers have a button for creating extra events.

 ## Troubleshooting
 MySQL Connection Issues: